 Here's a few of the lovely brands I've worked with so far.

-A non-exhaustive set of projects I've worked on recently.
+A non-exhaustive set of projects I've worked on.

 User-focused interface copy